srajma/xatra/GUI_README.md

       - [x] Map Code is fine, but Predefined Territories code editor is still much smaller than its box.
   - [x] This tip: `Type xatra. or map. for map methods.
 Use Ctrl+Space for suggestions.` should not say `map.`, it should just be `Type xatra. for map methods.
 Use Ctrl+Space for suggestions.`
   - [ ] I have vimium installed, and when I try typing in the code editor it doesn't realize I'm in insert mode.
 This is weird, since I haven't had this issue on other sites using Monaco.
 Can you figure out how to fix this?
-    - [ ] The current attempted fixes ("Force editor focus while Code tab is active", Ctrl+Alt+I) don't work, and should be removed to avoid bloat.
+    - [ ] The current attempted fixes don't work, and should be removed to avoid bloat.
 I found the following suggestions online:

     Vimium has logic to automatically detect input fields, but it relies on specific attributes.
 You can sometimes "trick" Vimium into recognizing your editor container as an input by adding the class mousetrap to the container div.
 Vimium and several other keyboard libraries often hardcode a check for the class mousetrap to automatically disable their shortcuts when that element is focused.
     ```